It has long been documented that stress weakens the immune system and can make us ill. Now researchers think it has a

 - Around 43% of adults suffer with the adverse health effects brought about by stress;

-- Stress is linked to accidents; lung ailments; heart disease; cirrhosis of the liver, suicide and mental illness;
+- Stress can be linked to accidents, lung ailments, heart disease, cirrhosis of the liver, mental illness and suicide;

-- Between 75 to 90% percent of doctors’ visits are made because of stress related complaints and ailments.
+- Between 75 to 90% of doctors’ visits are due to stress related illness.

-To some extent stress is probably necessary, although too much of it can play havoc with our health.
-Stress isn’t easy to avoid it, but we must learn to handle it.
-Stress long term is detrimental to our health.
+To some extent stress is a necessary evil, although too much of it can and does play havoc with our health.
+In society, stress isn’t easy to avoid, but it is important we understand how to deal with it.